-LITERACY PROGRAM
+LITERACY & NUMERACY PROGRAM

-Students will be given assessments periodically throughout the year and sorted into appropriate literacy groups for a period of time to work on a specific skill that needs extra work.
-These blocks of time will be very specific to skills needed.
-Examples include: reading for comprehension, reading rate, analytic reading, sentence structure, work on punctuation, spelling, and reading tips for specific subject areas.
-Time blocks will also be sued to build skills in the broader sense of literacy such as language development and technological literacy.
-Grouping will fluctuate through the year as needs change, as will the topics being covered.
-35 minutes four times per week will be dedicated to increasing overall literacy skills.
+Students will be placed in Math and Language Arts core classes and will also have blocks dedicated to extra literacy and numeracy skill Students also will be given assessments building. periodically throughout the year and sorted into appropriate literacy & numeracy groups for a period of time to work on a specific skill that needs extra work.
+These blocks of time will be very specific to include: reading needed.
+Examples skills for comprehension, reading, reading rate, analytic sentence structure, work on punctuation, spelling, and reading tips for specific subject areas.
+Time blocks will also be dedicated to specific numeracy skills such as number sense, multiplication tables and work with fractions.
+Groupings will fluctuate through the year as needs change, as will the topics being covered.
+These 39 minute blocks will be dedicated to increasing overall literacy & numeracy skills.